-In the high tide and low tide chart, we can see that the first high tide will be at 4:50 am and the next high tide at 5:35 pm.
-The first low tide will be at 11:15 am and the next low tide at 11:35 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 5:25 am and the next high tide at 5:35 pm.
+The only low tide of the day will be at 10:55 am.

-The tidal coefficient today is 79, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 88.
-The tide heights today are 1.6 m, 0.3 m, 1.5 m and 0.4 m.
+The tidal coefficient today is 57 (average).
+At noon the tidal coefficient increases to 62 to end the day with a tidal coefficient of 65.
+The tide heights today are 1.1 m, 0.5 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Sydney which is of 2.0 m and a minimum height of 0.0 m.

 The solunar fishing calendar in Sydney tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: